nuuuwan/news_lk3_data/README.md

 The Cabinet of Ministers has granted approval for the admission of local students for the MBBS medical degree programme at General Sir John Kotelawala Defence University starting from this year.

 The admissions will be carried out on payment basis and based on ‘Z’ score at G.C.E.
-Advanced Level and other qualifications, the Cabinet Spokesman Minister Bandula Gunawardena said.
+Advanced Level and other specified qualifications, the Cabinet Spokesman Minister Bandula Gunawardena said.

-◼️
+The General Sir John Kotalawala Defense University (KDU) was declared a University by the General Sir John Kotalawala State Defense Training Institute (Amendment) Act No. 27 of 1988.

+Meanwhile, the Faculty of Medicine of the university was established in the year 2011 to train cadet officers as medical professionals and award degrees in Medicine and Surgery (MBBS) as per the service requirements of the Armed Services.

+...

 [Data](articles/3375218b.json)